MadeinPh1la/arche-api/ARCHITECTURE.md

 * How entrypoints like HTTP routers and MCP capabilities fit in
 * How EDGAR and Marketstack ingestion pipelines move through the architecture

-This is the contract that protects Stacklion from entropy, accidental tight coupling, and long-term maintainability failures.
+This is the contract that protects Arche from entropy, accidental tight coupling, and long-term maintainability failures.

 ---

 # **1. Core Principles**

-Stacklion is architected as a **deterministic financial modeling platform**.
+Arche is architected as a **deterministic financial modeling platform**.
 Every layer exists to uphold:

 ### **1.1 Isolation**